-Focus area: III B Supportive Serv ices and Person Centered Service Due Date Goal statement: Embrace New Transporta a more streamlined service and expand pas Oct 2024 Plan for measuring overall goal success.
+Focus area: III B Supportive Serv ices and Person Centered Service Due Date Goal statement: Embrace New Transporta a more streamlined service and expand pas a 1 a Oct 2024 Plan for measuring overall goal success.
 By fall of 2024, we will be fully utilizing new and enables clients to reserve rides on line are currently not available.
-Using statistics before the changes as opposed to after the Specific strategies and steps to meet your goal: and we will be able to offer transportation s we can compare how many unmet needs t solutions that Strategy 1: Begin evaluating software solutions so all possible companies receive RFP.
+Using statistics before the changes as opposed to after the Specific strategies and steps to meet your goal: computer software, that allows for touch fr and we will be able to offer transportation s we can compare how many unmet needs t solutions that Strategy 1: Begin evaluating software solutions so all possible companies receive RFP.
 Action step: Check with other transportation programs in state for recommendations.
 Consult with Nick Check list of gathered ideas completed Feb 2022